kamaln7/klein/README.md

 ## Installation

-Use the docker image `kamaln7/klein`.
+✅ Use the docker image `kamaln7/klein`.
 The `latest` tag is a good bet.
+See [the releases page](https://github.com/kamaln7/klein/releases) for version numbers.

 Or grab the latest binary from [the releases page](https://github.com/kamaln7/klein/releases) and drop it in `/usr/local/bin`, `/opt`, or wherever you like.